misener/GRTTWaK-website/faq/tips-for-readers.md

 ## Show up early

 It's _very_ important that you show up  before we open the doors for general admission.
-At most events, we ask readers to arrive **no later than 7pm**.
+At most events, we ask readers to arrive **no later than 7pm** for evening shows, and **2:30pm** for matinees.
 When you arrive, check in with Dan or Jenna so we know you made it.
-We kindly ask that your friends/family/partners wait until general admission doors open (usually at 7:30).
+We kindly ask that your friends/family/partners wait until general admission doors open (usually at 7:30pm for evening shows, 2:30pm for matinees).
 Don't worry -- you can save them seats.

 ## The three rules